 Based on the provided assurance level, GOCDB can make its own internal authorisation decisions.
 If a user is granted access, they use the existing GOCDB role mechanisms to request roles and permissions.
 The list of available roles, with their permissions is provided in Appendix 1.
 There is no automatic mapping between ELIXIR roles and GOCDB roles.

-User logs in to GOCDB service registry with ELIXIR account (http://goc.egi.eu)
+User logs in to GOCDB service registry with an ELIXIR account (http://goc.egi.eu)

 User requests a role.
 The request is passed to the existing users who already own the necessary roles to approve or reject the role request.
-Currently Steven Newhouse from EMBL-EBI and Miroslav Ruda from CESNET who have roles over the ELIXR group.
+Currently Steven Newhouse from EMBL-EBI and Miroslav Ruda from CESNET have roles over the ELIXR group.
 (Once this initial community admin group is established within GOCDB by the GOCDB admin, the group can subsequently self-manage their user memberships.)

 User is granted with the approved role at next login, and can perform authorised operations.